wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Cloud-edge collaborative agile control of distributed energy resources

 ## News
-[May 13, 2024] I received the **Cercis Scholar** from Tsinghua University.
+[May 13, 2024] I was awarded the honor of **Cercis Scholar of Tsinghua University**.

 [Apr.
-8, 2024] I received the **Outstanding Young Scholar** from the Department of Electrical Engineering at Tsinghua University, granted to 3 PhD students in the department in total.
+8, 2024] I was awarded the honor of **Outstanding Young Scholar of the Department of Electrical Engineering at Tsinghua University**, granted to 3 PhD students in the department in total.

 [Dec.
-14, 2023] I was awarded the **Tsinghua University Jiang Nanxiang Principal Scholarship**, one of the top 4 scholarships at Tsinghua University, granted to only 20 individuals from the 42k graduate students annually.
+14, 2023] I received the **Tsinghua University Jiang Nanxiang Principal Scholarship**, one of the top 4 scholarships at Tsinghua University, granted to only 20 individuals from the 42k graduate students annually.

 [Oct.
-12, 2023] I was awarded the **Doctoral National Scholarship** by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.
+12, 2023] I received the **Doctoral National Scholarship** by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.